xthor0/documentation/salt-master-gitfs.md

 # How to Set Up a Salt Master with GitFS

+## Why would I want to set this up?
+Unless you work in a really small shop (and, frankly, even if you do), using GitFS with Salt gives the following benefits:

+- Multiple developers no longer step on each other while developing states
+- States can be tested locally, pushed to a dev branch for wider testing, and finally promoted to production.
+More testing == better product
+- Git provides an awesome history of who did what - it'll be easier to determine who made changes, and when, in case something goes wrong
+- Finally, you can treat your configuration management like infrastructure as code - and automate a deployment pipeline with the appropriate testing and gates!

 ## Deploy your Salt master
 If you're building a new master, it's easier to use the bootstrap script from Salt.
 It does all the work for you.